|The author choosing between champagne and water and dreaming of the new and the old in his imaginary landscape.|

 a time for war and a time for peace.

-with telling Raydan’s story of The Rhenium Wars which has plot(s), characters, themes, settings (maps), and needs a coherent style.
+with telling the story of Raydan’s Rhenium Tales which has plot(s), characters, themes, settings (maps), and needs a coherent style.
 Question: where will that come from I wonder?
 Answer: more perspiration….